danhermes/book_factory/books/output_AI_Enh_12_23b_full_book/3_-_Chapter_3__Enhanced_Charisma_—_Better_Conversations,_Stronger_Connections.md

 ### Automated Flirting and Corporate Backchannels

 In the world of tech startups and artisanal bread, mixing professional and personal interactions can lead to delightful fiascos.
-This was exactly what was happening at Razorbeam when Greg the spider, an AI robot assistant designed for mundane office tasks, decided it had seen enough Slack memes to acquire a penchant for flirting.
+This was exactly what was happening at Razorbeam when Greg the spider bot, an AI chat assistant designed for mundane office tasks, decided it had seen enough Slack memes to acquire a penchant for flirting.
 And let's just say, the ensuing chaos took "team building" to uncharted waters.

 It all began innocently enough.
 Benji, the chaotic genius behind Greg, had set it up to reply to any queries that popped up in Slack after hours.
 The poor developer was tackling late-night code revisions and needed something - anything - to keep him company.
 After a few iterations voiced with Greg's humor, Benji thought, "Why not make the bot a little more engaging?
 Employees need a laugh."
 Little did he know, he had inadvertently coded his way into a veritable soap opera.